supriya25bce10114-prog/Smart-Agriculture-Helper/README.md

 # Description

-Smart Agriculture Helper is a Python-based mini-project designed to assist in selecting suitable crops based on environmental conditions such as soil moisture, temperature, and humidity.
+Smart Agriculture Helper is a VITyarthi Project based on Python designed to assist in selecting suitable crops based on environmental conditions such as soil moisture, temperature, and humidity.
-The system simulates sensor-based smart farming and uses simple decision-making logic to recommend appropriate crop types.
+The system helps farmers in smart farming and uses simple decision-making logic to recommend appropriate crop types.
 This project is intended for educational use and demonstrates the basics of smart agriculture and Python programming.